FAQ: Knoxville, Tennessee

 What to Ask Before Hiring an EV Charger Installer in Knoxville

-Five questions that separate a legitimate licensed Knoxville electrician from someone who'll cut corners — and cost you the KUB rebate in the process.
+Five questions that separate a legitimate licensed Knoxville electrician from someone who'll cut corners and cost you money down the road.

 💡

 Most Knoxville electricians do good work.
 But EV charger installation has attracted some unlicensed operators and handymen offering cheap installs without permits.
-A permitted installation is required to qualify for KUB's rebate of up to $400 — and that rebate is genuinely one of the better utility EV programs in Tennessee.
+An unpermitted install can void your homeowner's insurance on a related claim and complicates selling the house later.
 These five questions protect both your money and your home's electrical system.

 Question 1: Are You Licensed with the Tennessee TDCI?